bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 How do you develop an application that uses this and wants to interact with others.
 And these are all very hard questions of a very different nature that also matter.

-Speaker 1: 00:49:07
+Tim Ruffing: 00:49:07

 I agree, yeah, and we haven't really touched upon the status of the specifications.
-I think the MuSig2 pip, as you're saying, is in a good shape, I think.
+I think the MuSig2 BIP, as you're saying, is in a good shape, I think.
 But of course, we need implementations there.
 For FROST, it's a little bit further away.
 And yeah, I agree.